felixjoshuabenson/dart_to_do_logic/README.md

 You can check that one out here:
 👉 [Dart Calculator Project – Basics](https://github.com/felixjoshuabenson/dart-calculator)

-I recommend going through that first if you're still new to Dart—it builds a strong foundation before jumping into this one.
+I recommend going through that first if you're still new to Dart.
+It builds a strong foundation before jumping into this one.

 # Getting Started